konstantinasfr/amber-tutorial/girk2_6xis_example.md

   <img src="./disulfide_bridge.png" alt="Disulfide bridge between CYX residues" width="400"/>
 </p>

-This covalent bond (colored red in this representation) connects the sulfur atoms (`SG`) of the two CYX residues that originally were annotated as `CYS` in the PDB file.
+This covalent bond (colored yellow in this representation) connects the sulfur atoms (`SG`) of the two CYX residues that originally were annotated as `CYS` in the PDB file.

 This ensures that the structural integrity of the protein is preserved during simulation.